Are bread digestion issues preventing you from enjoying pizza?

 We never looked back.

 Let’s be clear, we are only two persons out of 7.8 billion and as far as we know we do not have any official food allergies, but the sourdough discovery has made a real difference for us.
 We are loving the rustic charm of sourdough baking in our daily lives.
-Yes it takes time and some patience, but once you have mastered the principles you can make it fit around most schedules and you will be richly rewarded – not mentioned wowing the family and friends!
+Yes, it takes time and some patience, but once you have mastered the principles you can make it fit around most schedules and you will be richly rewarded – not to mention wowing the family and friends!

 Healthier pizza; happier life.

 Don’t let us fool you into thinking “pizza is now a health food” as what you put on it makes a huge difference.
-Over the coming months we will be looking to share our most successful recipes that don’t scare the scales, some of which will be great for vegetarians and vegans too.
-Don’t forget that the most famous pizza of all time – The Magherita – uses no meat. 🙂
+Over the coming months, we will be looking to share our most successful recipes that don’t scare the scales, some of which will be great for vegetarians and vegans too.
+Don’t forget that the most famous pizza of all time – The Margherita – uses no meat. 🙂

 Keep on learning